ken-okabe/timeline/README.md

 - TypeScript implements the Timeline as an object with methods
 - The F# version has more detailed type handling
 - The TypeScript version offers more fluent method chaining, but requires an object-oriented implementation with methods.

+- In TypeScript, all types can be defined to allow null ([💡 What is Null, Nullable and Option Types?](./README-whatisNull.md)), but in F#, reference types implicitly have null, while value types cannot have null.
+Although  `System.Nullable`  can be used, it lacks consistency in notation with reference type nulls, leading to code complexity.
+Therefore, it's often necessary to devise workarounds, such as converting value types to reference type objects.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/separator.svg">